erinmr/ATLS-5519/README.md

 # ATLS-5519
 This repo has all my assignments for the University of Colorado, Boulder course ATLS-5519: (Im)practical Programming.
 All work is done in Python using Google Colab unless otherwise noted.
 Links are to github files for google colab notebooks.
+I took this in Summer Session A 2022 from 5/31 - 7/1/2022.

 **Week 1 - 5/31 - 6/2/2022**
 * [Day 1](https://github.com/erinmr/ATLS-5519/blob/main/Day_1_ER_Submitted.ipynb) - random funny names, find palindromes and palingrams (future work, speed up the palingram checker)